intel/acrn-workload-consolidation/README.md

 ## Getting ready on Edge and Cloud
 The demo has been containerized as two deployments for edge and cloud respectively.
 Before the deployment, here are some prerequisites.
-1. Clone this repository locally: `git clone https://gitlab.devtools.intel.com/ssp-demos/ACRN/industrial-edge-demo.git`
+1. Clone this repository locally: `git clone https://github.com/intel/acrn-workload-consolidation`
 2. Make sure [Docker](https://www.docker.com/) is running: `sudo systemctl start docker`.
 If you have not installed Docker yet, please refer to the [installation guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to set up docker
 3. Follow these on-line instructions: [Docker Compose installation](https://docs.docker.com/compose/install/) and have docker-compose installed
-4. Put yourself in the cloned folder: `cd industrial-edge-demo`
+4. Put yourself in the cloned folder: `cd acrn-workload-consolidation`

 ## Set up services on edge
 There are four services running on the edge device: stream-web, stream-buffer, redis and mosquitto.
 Here are the steps to start the deployment:
-1. Setup proxy in `docker-compose.yml` file if you are building in Intel network and build service images:
+1. Setup proxy in `docker-compose.yml` file if you are behind a network proxy and build service images:
 ```
 sudo docker-compose -f docker-compose.yml build
 ```